awsdocs/aws-single-sign-on-user-guide/doc_source/manage-your-applications.md

 + Cloud applications
 + Custom Security Assertion Markup Language \(SAML 2\.0\) applications

 You can also grant your employees access to the AWS Management Console for a given AWS account in your organization\.
-For more information on how to do this, see [Manage SSO to your AWS accounts](manage-your-accounts.md)\.
+For more information on how to do this, see [Manage SSO access to your AWS accounts](manage-your-accounts.md)\.

 The following sections explain how to configure user access to your AWS applications and third\-party software as a service \(SaaS\) applications\.
 You can also configure any custom applications that support identity federation with SAML 2\.0\.